homesteading in canada dominion land act april 14 1872

 Oxford Reference

-Wild Bluebell Homestead is a charming hobby farm located in Abbotsford that offers a range of hand-made artisanal products, curated vintage furniture, sourdough bread, and other homemade items.
+Wild Bluebell Homestead is a charming hobby farm located in Fraser Valley British Columbia that offers a range of hand-made artisanal products, curated vintage furniture, sourdough bread starters, and other homemade items.
 The homestead is dedicated to creating unique and high-quality products that are beautiful, functional, and long-lasting, plus each item is carefully crafted with attention to detail.
 Customers can expect a warm and welcoming experience and a range of products that are perfect for adding a touch of rustic charm to any home.

 Follow Us @Wildbluebell.ca